reverbdotcom/elasticsearch-2.0.0-fork/README.md

 The libraries are compatible with Ruby 1.8.7 and higher.

-The library is compatible with Elasticsearch 0.90, 1.x and 2.x -- you have to install and use a matching version, though.
+The library is compatible with Elasticsearch2 0.90, 1.x and 2.x -- you have to install and use a matching version, though.

-The 1.x versions and the master branch are compatible with Elasticsearch 1.x and 2.x APIs.
+The 1.x versions and the master branch are compatible with Elasticsearch2 1.x and 2.x APIs.

-To use the **Elasticsearch 0.90** API, install the **0.4.x** gem version or use the corresponding [`0.4`](https://github.com/elasticsearch/elasticsearch-ruby/tree/0.4) branch.
+To use the **Elasticsearch2 0.90** API, install the **0.4.x** gem version or use the corresponding [`0.4`](https://github.com/elasticsearch/elasticsearch-ruby/tree/0.4) branch.

 ## Installation